PPI Motorsports: Car No. 32 history

 PPI Motorsports started its first Cup team during the 2000 season with open-wheel and Trans Am standout Scott Pruett behind the wheel of the No.32 Tide-sponsored Ford.
 The team was hardly a success in its first year, finishing in 37th place and failing to qualify for six races.
-Pruett was released at the end of the season and returned to Trans-Am.
+Pruett was released at the end of the season.

 With the team focusing exclusively on NASCAR in 2001, PPI fielded a two-car Winston Cup effort, with Ricky Craven taking over in the 32.
 Craven had a number of strong races, which he capped giving the team its first career victory at Martinsville in October.
 He finished 21st in the points standings that year.

 Craven ran strong in 2002 and, although he failed to win a race for the team, he managed to improve his point championship standing and finishing 15th overall.
 This was the team's last season in a Ford, as they switched to Pontiac the next season.

-Craven started 2003 the same way, with a strong Top 5 at Rockingham and a famous victory at Darlington, in which he beat Kurt Busch to the finish by just 0.002 seconds, which still stands today as the smallest margin of victory in NASCAR Cup Series history.
+Craven started 2003 the same way, with a strong Top 5 at Rockingham and a famous victory at Darlington, in which he beat Kurt Busch to the finish by 0.002 seconds, which still stands today as one of the smallest margins of victory in NASCAR Cup Series history.
 It also turned out to be Pontiac's last win in the Winston Cup Series.
 However, a series of DNF's dropped Craven to 27th in points.

 PPI showed clear signs of struggling in 2004 as Craven was unable to give the team a single Top 10 finish through the first 24 races.
 Wells and Craven parted ways due to lack of results and Busch Series driver Bobby Hamilton Jr. took Craven's place.
 Hamilton Jr. drove the car for the entire 2005 season.
 However, he failed to score a Top 10 during the year, and eventually finished 36th.
 Wells did have some success after replacing Hamilton with road course ringer Ron Fellows at Infineon, with Fellows giving the team an eighth-place finish.
 Hamilton was replaced by Travis Kvapil, who drove the car for the 2006 season, only to have five DNQ's.
 Ron Fellows competed in the two road course races at Sonoma and Watkins Glen.
 After originally finishing 10th at the Glen, Fellows was penalised for skipping a portion of the track and dropped to 32nd.

 At the end of the 2006 season, Tide left NASCAR as a full-time sponsor.
 Unable to find a new sponsor, Wells shut down the team before the 2007 season and sold his owner points to Michael Waltrip Racing.